-Italy is integrating the i Reccelite tactical reconnaissance pod on its US-made Aeronautical Systems, Inc. (GA‑ASI) B/ Remotely Piloted Aircraft (RPA) systems.
+Italy is integrating the Israeli Reccelite tactical reconnaissance pod on its US-made General Atomics Aeronautical Systems, Inc. (GA‑ASI) Predator B/ MQ-9 Remotely Piloted Aircraft (RPA) systems.
 Integration tests are already underway and fielding of the new configuration is expected next year.
 The Reccelite, made by Rafael, is already flying on Italian Air Force fighter jets such as the Tornado and AMX.
 Reccelite is a versatile imagery reconnaissance pod .

-A combined Italian Air Force,, and team is currently testing the integration hardware that will make this enhanced capability available to Italian operational forces.
-The team will execute developmental and operational flight tests under ItAF leadership in early 2017 at Amendola Air Base, , with system fielding to occur shortly thereafter.
+A combined Italian Air Force, GA-ASI, and Rafael team is currently testing the integration hardware that will make this enhanced capability available to Italian operational forces.
+The team will execute developmental and operational flight tests under ItAF leadership in early 2017 at Amendola Air Base, Italy, with system fielding to occur shortly thereafter.